Brute Suits LLC

 A More Intense Workout

-While it is still inconclusive whether using EMS on its own is more effective than traditional exercises, extensive research indicates that electrical impulses from the suit target up to ninety percent of your muscles fibers.
-Therefore, it is deductive performing traditional exercises in conjunction with a 20-minute EMS session will yield double the benefits and enable you to get the abs you have always craved.
+Researchers have not yet conclusively determined whether using EMS on its own is more effective than traditional exercises.
+However, extensive research indicates that the electrical impulses from the suit target up to ninety percent of your muscle fibers.
+Therefore, you should perform traditional exercises alongside a 20-minute EMS session, as this combination will yield double the benefits and help you achieve the abs you have always craved.

-Indeed, since EMS training activates a more significant number of deeper muscle fibers, you are burning more calories.
-Both traditional exercises and the impulses from the EMS suit are contracting your muscles, yielding double the benefits.
+Since EMS training activates a greater number of deeper muscle fibers, you burn more calories.
+Both traditional exercises and the impulses from the EMS suit contract your muscles, providing double the benefits.

 Better Targeting of the Abdominal Muscles

-When working out at the gym or at home, it is easy to fail to get the maximum benefits of a workout due to bad form or doing an exercise too quickly.
-People often fall into the allure of doing exercises too quickly to reach their target before getting tired, not realizing fewer higher quality exercises are more beneficial.
-Additionally, when you do an exercise in bad form or too quickly, you fail to get the benefits and risk injury.
+When you work out at the gym or at home, you can easily miss out on the maximum benefits of your workout due to bad form or performing exercises too quickly.
+Many people fall into the trap of rushing through exercises to reach their target before getting tired, unaware that fewer, higher-quality exercises are more beneficial.
+Additionally, if you perform an exercise with bad form or too quickly, you not only miss the benefits but also risk injury.

-Training with EMS allows you to control the exercise’s intensity, frequency, and duration to get the maximum benefits from your workout.
-If the impulses seem too easy and you feel like your abdominal muscles are not being challenged enough, all you have to do is increase the intensity at a mere touch of a button on the app.
+Training with EMS allows you to control the exercise’s intensity, frequency, and duration, helping you achieve the maximum benefits from your workout.
+If the impulses feel too easy and you think your abdominal muscles aren’t being challenged enough, simply increase the intensity with a quick touch of a button on the app.

 Reduced Risk of Injury